 Nahalat Binyamin was once the textile street of Tel Aviv, as it was known for its many fabric stores.
 Today, a small and representative part of it remains, mainly in the northern part of the street, where the fair is held.

 In 1921, the Spector Hotel, the first hotel in Tel Aviv, was established.
 A year later, it established the first public garden in Tel Aviv, a garden that does not exist today, since it's now a parking lot for cars ...

-They promised that if the JNF, the Jewish National Fund, would help, it would be called the street named for Binyamin Ze'ev Herzl, and if the assistance came from the Rothschild family, the Baron Benjamin Edmond de Rothschild would be remembered on the street.
+They promised that if the JNF, the Jewish National Fund, would help, the street named for Binyamin Ze'ev Herzl, and if the assistance came from the Rothschild family, the Baron Benjamin Edmond de Rothschild would be remembered on the street.

 But in the end neither of these bodies helped and the founders of the neighborhood decided that the street would be named after the tribe of Binyamin.